upscale-project/sqed-generator/README.txt

 Update 12 April 2019:

+TODO: in the end, we need a licensing policy similar to the the SQED demo for ridecore, where the SQED module has a special license.

 We plan to integrate a submodule for generic single instruction checking.
 In a related project, we are working on single instruction checking for RIDECORE (RISC-V).
 However, RIDECORE does not implement